Preparing for a Career as a Doctor of Osteopathic Medicine

-Although there are no osteopathic programs in Indiana, the closest are Chicago, Michigan State, and Ohio Universities.
+- Marian University has the only osteopathic medical school in Indiana.
+Other close ones are Chicago, Michigan State, and Ohio Universities.
 Check the AACOM Web site for admissions requirements.

 Like medical schools, the basic course work requirements are similar - 4 semesters chemistry, 2 semesters biology, 2 semesters physics, 2 semesters English.

 Experiences - Most schools look favorably upon experience that suggests that you have familiarity with the occupation you are pursuing.
 This experience fits into two categories: